LongSei/ChessEngine/src/ChessAI/QNet/README.md

 ---

 ## **7. Notable Design Choices**

 1. **Action Encoding**: Normalizes move squares (`from_square/63`, `to_square/63`).
 2. **Board Augmentation**: Random rotations/flips for data diversity.
 3. **Delayed Rewards**: Adds game outcome reward to all transitions in an episode.

 ---

-This structure highlights the core components, their interactions, and critical design decisions while acknowledging the evaluation limitation.
-Would you like me to expand on any specific section?